How long is a Test match in the Ashes?

 How long is a Test match?

-Test matches last for five days.
-There are three sessions per day, each scheduled to be two hours apiece, and there is a target of 90 overs completed per day of play.
+Ashes Test matches last for five days.
+There are three sessions per day, each scheduled to be around two hours apiece, and there is a target of 90 overs completed per day of play.

-The evening session is scheduled for 4pm to 6pm.
-There is an extra half an hour if fewer than 90 overs have been bowled in the allotted time.
-It is commonplace for play to run to 6:30pm with slow over rates in recent years.
+The evening session is scheduled to start between 3pm and 3:30pm.
+An extra half an hour can be taken if fewer than 90 overs have been bowled in the allotted time and is commonplace due to slow over rates.

 Read more: Best cricket players in the world 2023 | Best cricket players of all time | Highest wicket takers in Test cricket